yard

 Brown spotting on a plant like monstera foliage with still-damp soil hints at either overwatering or a separate disease issue.
 Check guidance on brown spots on monstera if you see patchy lesions.

-If leaves yellow in streaks on trailing types like heartleaf philodendron or marble queen pothos, compare your schedule to this habit.
+If leaves yellow in streaks on trailing types like heartleaf philodendron, compare your schedule to this habit.
+Marble queen pothos follows the same pattern.
 These vines prefer morning watering and at least partial drying before sunset.

 • fiber_manual_recordDry and limp: Water in the morning and increase volume slightly